 Code style

-Projects can be manually linted with npm run lint
+Projects can be manually linted with npm run lint.
+It is recommended to

 configure your IDE with appropriate linting and not rely on the CI process to